Rasil07/monday-quickstart-react/README.md

 ## Overview

-This is the "Quickstart React Item View" example Monday app.
+This is a simple "Item View Form" integration in Monday.com.

 ## Project setup